 The Cloud Native Computing Foundation’s Serverless Whitepaper defines serverless computing as “the concept of building and running applications that do not require server management.
 It describes a finer-grained deployment model where applications, bundled as one or more functions, are uploaded to a platform and then executed, scaled, and billed in response to the exact demand needed at the moment.”
 In doing so, serverless eliminates both the overhead from wasted resources and the need for companies to manage their own infrastructure.

-In other words, serverless platforms may include both managed services, such as edge caching, authentication, and databases, and an FaaS solution for building event-driven functions that are small, stateless, ephemeral, and—crucially—not dedicated to any specific server.
+Serverless platforms may include both managed services, such as edge caching, authentication, and databases, and a serverless compute service for building event-driven functions that are small, stateless, ephemeral, and—crucially—not dedicated to any specific server.
 As a result, edge computing companies can execute serverless functions at the edge location closest to end users, ensuring the lowest possible latency.

 What Are the Implications of “Going” Serverless for Enterprises?